Get the best Bluetooth headphones under $100 right now.

 The headphone’s battery can hold up to 24 hours of playtime.
 A fast-charge option gives 2 extra hours of runtime in just 15 minutes.

-Audio-Technica ATH-SR30BT – Definitely the best headphones under $100 from Audio-Technica in wireless over-ears category.
+Audio-Technica ATH-SR30BT – Definitely the best wireless headphones under $100 from Audio-Technica in the wireless over-ear headphones category.
 Their 70 hours of battery life should easily get you through a few days of use.

 Anker Soundcore Liberty Air 2 – Best wireless headphones for call quality.

-Anker Soundcore Life Q20 – Reliable ANC headphones that are still a great deal for casual listening, reliable ANC, and affordable price tags.
-Anker audio products rarely dissapoint.
+Anker Soundcore Life Q20 – Reliable ANC headphones that are still a great deal for casual listening, reliable ANC, and at affordable price tags.
+Anker audio products rarely disappoint.

 See more affordable options among the best true wireless earbuds under $50.